The key word is reliable.

-I have searched for things like “emails opened” and asked questions… but all that has been futile.
+I have searched for things like “emails opened” and asked questions, but all that has been futile.

 I am certain I am not the only person unable to find an answer to this problem.

-That’s because there is no answer to this problem.
+There is no answer to this problem.

 I’ll explain why.